-The operator theory contributes in different ways to a range of practical and theoretical questions in science.
+The operator theory contributes in various ways to a number of practical and theoretical questions in science.

 1 A new way of defining ‘unity’